FranklinLingfeng/code-for-SALCR/README.md

 # Semantic-Aligned Learning with Collaborative Refinement for Unsupervised VI-ReID (SALCR)
-Pytorch Code of MULT method for Cross-Modality Person Re-Identification (Visible Thermal Re-ID) on RegDB dataset [1] and SYSU-MM01 dataset [2].
+Pytorch Code of our paper ``Semantic-Aligned Learning with Collaborative Refinement for Unsupervised VI-ReID" for Cross-Modality Person Re-Identification (Visible Thermal Re-ID) on RegDB dataset [1] and SYSU-MM01 dataset [2].

 We adopt the two-stream network structure introduced in [3].
 ResNet50 is adopted as the backbone.